Advanced Preventive Screening:

 These conditions may go undetected using traditional exam techniques and equipment.

-The Daytona delivers both ultra-widefield and ultra-high resolution images to facilitate disease detection, management and clinical analysis from central pole to periphery.
+The Daytona delivers both ultra-widefield and ultra-high-resolution images to facilitate disease detection, management, and clinical analysis from central pole to periphery.
 The Optos Daytona offers multiple wavelength imaging, including options for color, red-free, and autofluorescence with green laser light.
+Our doctors strongly recommend this technology for all patients at each comprehensive examination.

 - Unequaled 200° retina view